Relational Attunement in Core Strokes®

 Conclusion — Listening to the Body’s Language

-Part of the Core Strokes Approach & Methods
+Part of the Core Strokes® Foundational Framework

 Core Strokes® integrates breath, fascia, relational presence, and developmental dynamics into a unified somatic psychotherapy framework.

-Explore related elements of the approach:
+Explore related dimensions of the framework:

-→ Therapeutic Presence in Core Strokes®
+Therapeutic Presence in Core Strokes®

-→ Working with Intensity in Core Strokes®
+Participation in Core Strokes®

-→Autonomic Regulation in Core Strokes®
+Autonomic Regulation in Core Strokes®

-→ Developmental Needs and Relational Regulation
+Developmental Needs and Relational Regulation

 Closing Invitation